aplteam/MarkAPL/Files/MarkAPL.md

 ##### Paragraphs and code blocks in list items

 The fencing lines of code blocks as well as the first line of paragraphs that belong to a list item need to be indented by the same number of spaces as the list item they belong to.
-They **must** be separated from the initial list item contents or any earlier sub-paragraph or code block by a blank line.
+They **must** be separated from the initial list item contents or any earlier sub-paragraph or code block by an empty line.

 Note that the number of leading space characters (indentations) of any paragraphs must match the number of any space characters _and_ the list marker(s) from the left margin to the beginning of the content of the list item the paragraph or code block is supposed to belong to.